jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-baz-jeff-borough-sydney.md

 **Baz:** For me, it’s Arpiar.

-**RR:** Finally - What else have the two of you got planned for this year?
+**RR:** Finally - what else have the two of you got planned for this year?

 **Baz:** The focus at the moment is on Borough and to get this event and the vibe right, and for it to run consistently.
-We’re super excited!!
+We’re super excited!

-**RR:** So are we mate, see you there.
+**RR:** So are we mate, see you there!

 _Check out Borough this Sunday 15th April, details [here](https://www.ravereviewz.net/Event/BOROUGH---Launch-Party-Sydney/49)._